Corporate Governance

 The Board of Corporate Auditors conducts audits of the execution of duties by directors, while also exchanging opinions with accounting auditors for each accounting audit, and striving to improve the accuracy of audits by corporate auditors concerning laws, regulations, the Articles of Incorporation, and matters related to accounting.
 In addition, the Board of Corporate Auditors accompanies audits of subsidiaries by accounting auditors, thus working to strengthen auditing functions.

 Outside corporate auditors work with the standing corporate auditor to formulate audit policies and plans, inspect important documents related to management, audit financial statements and reference documents, audit proposals submitted to the General Meeting of Shareholders, check the status of the execution of business operations by directors, and provide advice, suggestions, and recommendations to directors and the Board of Directors through discussions at meetings of the Board of Corporate Auditors.
-In order to cooperate with the Internal Audit Office, the Board of Corporate Auditors participates in regular internal audit meetings once a quarter and receives reports.
+In order to cooperate with the Corporate Audit Office, the Board of Corporate Auditors participates in regular internal audit meetings once a quarter and receives reports.

 Name